-7.2.2 Structure Options Report
+Structure Options Report

-The Designer will need to produce a Structure Options Report (SOR) for the following types of structure:
+The Designer will produce a Structure Options Report (SOR) for the following types of structure:

-- Any Category 0 or 1 Structure with an estimated construction cost in excess of £0.5M - Any Category 1 Bridge Structure
+- Any Category 0 or 1 Structure with an estimated construction cost in excess of £0.5M

+- Any Category 1 Bridge Structure

-Any Category 2 or 3 structure
+- Any Category 2 or 3 structure

 The structure and content for the Structures Option Report shall be agreed in advance with the Highway Authority before it is commenced.
-As a minimum, the report shall be produced in accordance CG 300 Appendix O, supplemented by the following:
+As a minimum the report shall be produced in accordance CG 300 Appendix O, supplemented by the following:

-- A description of the existing site and the design constraints including ground conditions - Technical Options Appraisal of structural forms including structural geometry and proposed foundations - A summary of technical standards to be applied and departures from standard required - Qualitative Impact Assessment of traffic disruption on the network during construction - Vehicle and pedestrian restraint requirements - Utilities apparatus to be protected or diverted - Whole Life Cost Appraisal - Health and Safety and Environmental Risk Register - Project Delivery Programme - Future maintenance requirements, including the facilitation of future maintenance and inspection activities.
-As a minimum the design will need to incorporate the following maintenance requirements as in the table below. - Maintenance access including clearances, headroom, maintenance strips, wayleaves, space requirements for temporary structures e.g., bailey-bridges, etc.
+- A description of the Existing Site and the design constraints including Ground Conditions - Technical Options Appraisal of Structural Forms including structural geometry and proposed foundations - A Summary of Technical Standards to be Applied and Departures from Standard required - Qualitative Impact Assessment of traffic disruption on the network during construction - Vehicle and pedestrian restraint requirements - Utilities Apparatus to be protected or diverted - Whole Life Cost Appraisal - Health & Safety and Environmental Risk Register - Project Delivery Programme - Future Maintenance Requirements, including the facilitation of future maintenance and inspection activities.
+As a minimum the design will need to incorporate the following maintenance requirements as in the table below. - Maintenance access including clearances, headroom, maintenance strips, wayleaves, space requirements for temporary structures e.g. baileybridges, etc

 Access for future maintenance and inspection A designated 2.5m wide access track from the highway to any visible elements of the structure or associated gullies, rodding eyes, or access chambers which are not directly accessible from the highway.
-Gradient of the access track to be no greater than 1 in 20 Access for maintenance of drainage systems A designated 1m wide access path from the highway to gullies, rodding eyes, or access chambers associated with the structure Parking Parking bay shall be provided within 100m of a structure Headroom Where access is required to inspect and repair interiors and soffits a minimum headroom of 2m will be required Security A lockable field gate shall be provided at the entrance of the access track adjacent to the highway Access to watercourses For structures over watercourses a designated 2.5m access track shall be provided from the highway to a suitable launching and berthing location at the water's edge
+Gradient of the access track to be no greater than 1 in 20 Access for A designated 1m wide access path from the highway to gullies, maintenance of rodding eyes, or access chambers associated with the structure drainage systems Parking Parking bay shall be provided within 100m of a structure ranking bay shan be provided within 100m of a structure Headroom Where access is required to inspect and repair interiors and Headroom Where access is required to inspect and repair interiors and soffits a minimum headroom of 2m will be required Headroom Where access is required to inspect and repair interiors and soffits a minimum headroom of 2m will be required A lockable field gate shall be provided at the entrance of the Headroom Security Where access is required to inspect and repair interiors and soffits a minimum headroom of 2m will be required A lockable field gate shall be provided at the entrance of the access track adjacent to the highway

-Table 7.2 Minimum Access Requirements for Major Structures
+Table 7.1.2: Minimum Access Requirements for Major Structures

 A suitably experienced and competent civil engineering design engineer should be appointed to produce the Structure Option Report.
-Alternatively, for an agreed fee the Warwickshire County Council Bridge and Structural Design Team can also provide this service.
+Alternatively for an agreed fee the Warwickshire County Council Bridge & Structural Design Team can also provide this service.

-The Structure Options Report must be submitted for acceptance by the Highway Authority and later included with the Planning Application.
+The Structure Options Report will be submitted for acceptance by the Highway Authority and later included with the Planning Application.